emanueldonalds/hus.ax/README.md

 Built with Go, templ and HTMX.

-This repo also hosts an API: https://github.com/emanueldonalds/property-api
+An API is also available: https://github.com/emanueldonalds/property-api

 Site analytics here: https://analytics.edonalds.com/hus.ax